 More than that: customers (nearly 30%) use chatbots to subscribe to mailing lists or a newsletter.
 This meets our goal to generate leads through the Leadbot: users are ready to share their emails with bots.
 Take a look:

 So, users already get used to chatting with the chatbot and don’t find this irritating.
+Chatbot is a very prospective technology, so you should keep track of chatbot future trends.

 Guys from Tidio collected stats regarding chatbots usage for different industries.